msiebuhr/node-statsd-client/README.md

 sdc.increment('some.counter'); // Increment by one.
 sdc.gauge('some.gauge', 10); // Set gauge to 10
 sdc.timing('some.timer', timer); // Calculates time diff
+sdc.histogram('some.histogram', 10, {foo: 'bar'}) // Histogram with tags

 sdc.close(); // Optional - stop NOW
 ```